If you’re shopping for coverage, you probably have several questions about Medicare supplement insurance plans.

 The first thing to remember is that Medicare supplements work in tandem with Original Medicare Parts A & B. Insurance companies (both large and small) do not have to build any networks of doctors and hospitals.
 They simply have to pay their share after Medicare.

 There are few barriers to entry into this market.
 It’s very competitive and full of several insurance companies.
 If your doctors accept Medicare, they will accept most any Medicare supplement you present to them.

 This is not like traditional health insurance where certain doctors only accept certain plans.
 In other words, a United Healthcare Plan F gives you no more choice of healthcare providers than does a Plan F from Tumbleweed Life of New Mexico.
 (Please don’t go looking for Tumbleweed Life.
 That’s a joke, but you get the point.)

 Are Their Network Limitations At All With Medicare Supplements?

-Most of our clients purchase traditional Plan F or Plan C – not the Select version.
+Most of our clients purchase traditional policies – not the Select version.
 Again, the vast majority of supplements have no network restrictions.
-A Plan F is a Plan F is a Plan F. If you’re unsure, ask us if you think you’re looking at a Select Plan.
+A Plan G is a Plan G is a Plan G. If you’re unsure, ask if it’s a Select Plan.

 I Called My Doc’s Office – They Don’t Take The Insurance Company I Like.
-What Now?
+No What?

 Don’t worry – Medicare supplements don’t work that way.
 Explain to them you’re talking about a traditional Medicare supplement – not a Select Plan and not a Medicare Advantage plan.
 Trust us, they take it.
 They will bill your insurance company like all others.
 Sometimes, they just don’t always understand the process or your question.